 console.log(sum); // Output result

-✔ Effect: Displays 30
+✔ Effect: Displays 30 in the console.

 Variables store data values.
-JavaScript provides let
+JavaScript provides let, var, and const to declare variables.

 Example: